Ludwig Wittgenstein (from On Certainty) -

 Should I apply the exact amount of voltage to and push the same amount of current through an existing 813 pentode, barring a breakdown in the laws of physics, the existing tube will explode (or melt) - independently - of my thinking that it explodes.

 One can think about experiments and pentodes, but one cannot bring either an experiment or a pentode into existence by thinking.
 Neither experiments nor pentodes "exist" "in the form of thought".
-An experiment or a pentode must appear in more than human thought for it to exist in reality.
+An experiment or a pentode must appear in more than human thought for it to exist.
 Events occur under mind-independent conditions - which only reality provides.
 Reality is the sole truth-condition generator.
-Human minds cannot produce the external circumstances - under which events (experiments and pentodes) occur.
+Human minds cannot (un-mediated by human action) produce the external circumstances - under which an event (such as an experiment) occurs.